saraa123/django_project_tracker/README.md

 * **Issue 3:** If a user bought a new feature request the money received wouldn’t take their payment into account.
 * **Solution:** Added the price of the new feature request ticket when calculating how much money was received for a feature.

+* **Issue 4:** Users could type a different url into the url bar.
+* **Solution:** This lead to the creation of custom error pages so as to offer an explanation to the user, and links so they can find their way back to the page they need.

+* **Issue 5:** The user could press the back button after logging in or out, and be sent to the basic error page when attempting any further actions on the website.
+* **Solution 1:** As mentioned in the previous issue, an error page was created.
+For this issue the 403 error page was created.
+* **Solution 2:** After creating the error page, I was still faced with an issue whereby the in-built Django error page was still being displayed.
+Upon further research, I identified that I needed to change the file name so as to accommodate the csrf name within it.
+Then when testing it again, the custom error page would successfully be displayed.

 #### Experiences when creating new models
 * Various issues arose during the creation and testing process of models, all of which allowed me to gain a greater understanding of the database and what happens when new migrations are made.